safing/web/our-values/index.md

   <p class="text-light">Surveillance capitalism in short is the growth and income focus of capitalism paired with the information gathered from huge amounts of personal data.
 This combination results in more and better tracking of user behavior to exploit them financially.</p>
 </blockquote>

 Our mission at Safing is to make sure everyone can protect their digital selves without making compromises in usability or privacy.
-We help users taking back control over their data.
+We help users take back control over their data.

 ## Open Source